JulioRy/JulioRy/README.md

 ### 🤵🏻 About me

-* 🎓 I'm currently in the second year of Bachelor's Degree in UNIFOR, in Brazil.
+* 🎓 I'm currently in the second year of Computer Science Bachelor's Degree in UNIFOR, in Brazil.